-Database encryption provides enhanced security for your at rest and in transit data.
-Many organisations have started to look at data encryption seriously with recent security breach cases.
-In most cases, database servers are a common target for attackers because it holds the most valuable asset for most organisations.
+Database encryption provides enhanced security for your at-rest and in-transit data.
+Many organizations have started to look at data encryption seriously with recent security breach cases.
+In most cases, database servers are a common target for attackers because it holds the most valuable asset for most organizations.
 Once an intruder has gained access to valuable data from your server, chances are they will steal the data from it.
-They then use the data for ransom, data exploitation or other financial gains from the organisation they have attacked.
+They then use the data for ransom, data exploitation, or other financial gains from the organization they have attacked.

-In this blog, we discuss why database encryption is important and how data encryption plays a significant role in securing your database.
+In this blog, we discuss why database encryption is essential and how data encryption plays a significant role in securing your database.

 Why Do I Need Database Encryption?

 Database encryption is a process to convert data in the database to “cipher text” (unreadable text) using an algorithm.
 You need to use a key generated from the algorithm to decrypt the text.
-The database encryption process is highly recommendable, especially for businesses dealing with financial, health care, or e-commerce.
-Recently cyber attacks, data theft, or data breaches have been rampant; therefore, there is an increasing concern over private data.
+The database encryption process is highly recommendable, especially for businesses dealing with financial, healthcare, or e-commerce.
+Recently cyber-attacks, data theft, and data breaches have been rampant; therefore, there is an increasing concern over private data.
 People are very aware of data privacy, security and want their data to be protected and used only when required.
-Following are some good benefits of having database encryption:
+The following are some excellent benefits of having database encryption:

 Avoid Security Attacks

-Security attacks are inevitable, but with better security and data encryption methods, intruders might not analyse or decrypt to understand the data further in a data breach.
-Suppose a Man-in-the-middle (MITM) attack or eavesdropping is happening during backup or transfers between servers.
-If this is an unencrypted data transfer, it is definitely advantageous to the attackers; not a situation you want to have in your environment!
+Security attacks are inevitable, but with better security and data encryption methods, intruders might not analyze or decrypt to understand the data further in a data breach.
+Suppose a Man-in-the-middle (MITM) attack or eavesdropping occurs during backup or transfers between servers.
+If this is an unencrypted data transfer, it is definitely advantageous to the attackers, but it is not a situation you want to have in your environment!